Pioneering Initiatives and Expertise

 Racism and the Black World Response” International Symposium, Halifax, Nova Scotia, August 2001

-• In 1983, Professor Thornhill conceptualized, developed, and taught the first ever university-accredited course on Black Women’s Studies offered in Canada, “Black Women: The Missing Pages from Canadian Women’s Studies” (ISdB, Concordia U, 1983, 1988), along with “Confrontation and Collaboration: Issues in Canadian Women’s Studies” (1988) .
+• In 1983, Professor Thornhill conceptualized, developed, and taught the first ever university-accredited course on Black Women’s Studies offered in Canada, “Black Women: The Missing Pages from Canadian Women’s Studies” (Simone de Beauvoir Institute, Concordia U, 1983, 1988), along with “Confrontation and Collaboration: Issues in Canadian Women’s Studies” (1988).

-• In 1981 she was the first woman of colour appointed to the Quebec Council on the Status of Women.
+• She was the first woman of colour appointed to the Quebec Council on the Status of Women, 1981.

-• In 1996, she became the the first African Canadian woman to hold a Tenured Full Professorship of Law in Canada
+• In 1996, she became the first African Canadian woman to hold a Tenured Full Professorship of Law in Canada, 1996-2002.

-• She respectively co-edited and edited unprecedented thematic publications on ‘Race’— Racism …Talking Out (1995) and Blacks in Canada: Retrospects, Introspects Prospects (2008)
+• She respectively co-edited and edited unprecedented thematic publications on ‘Race’— Racism …Talking Out (1995) Canadian Journal of Women and Law and Blacks in Canada: Retrospects, Introspects Prospects, 2008, Journal of Black Studies.

 • In 1990, she successfully defended an Afrocentric M.A.
 Thesis in Spanish Language and Literature: El resplandor de la sombra: Acercamiento a la presencia del personaje negro en el teatro clásico español del Siglo de Oro (Université de Montréal).

-• She is responsible for the initiative to bring the annual institutional commemoration of February Black History Month to the Quebec public space.
+• She is the visionary responsible for the initiative to bring the annual institutional commemoration of February Black History Month to the Quebec public space.

-• In the discipline areas of Law and Arts and Social Sciences she has developed and actively instituted groundbreaking Afrocentric Anti-racist Curriculum, notably:
+• In the disciplinary/discipline areas of Law and Arts and Social Sciences, she instituted at Dalhousie University groundbreaking Afrocentric Anti-racist Curriculum, notably:

 • Critical Race and Legal Theory: ‘Race’ Racism and Law in Canada, 1998 (co-developed and co-taught).